 1. Year round for planting/restoration projects with a quantity of 500 or more plants.
 Plants become available in January.
 For more information on purchasing plants for projects, please contact Al Craney at the District.

-2. Pre-order plants with a minimum purchase of $100 (before tax).
+2. Pre-order plants - usually beginning in late Jan/Feb.
 50% deposit required at time of pre-order.

-3. At our annual open sale event that happens in April.
-No minimum purchase of plants is required during the open sale.
+3. At our annual open sale event that happening in March.

 How our plant sales operation works: